pozsarzs/modshell/README.md

 device with UDP, and also includes a very simple UDP console.
 The display of sent and received data can be turned off or raw text and hexadecimal viewing can be selected.

+**Direct I/O access**

+The program provides direct, byte-sized reading and writing of hardware I/O ports.
+On Windows operating systems, it uses the included external dynamically linked library.

 **Already implemented commands:**